-But other-oriented humour (used to distance the patient from companions – e.g. “After I die, you’ll be glad to have the remote control all to yourself!”) seem to negatively predict health.
+But other-oriented humour (used to distance the patient from companions – e.g. “After I die, you’ll be glad to have the remote control all to yourself!”) seem to negatively predict health outcomes.

-The first kind – that self-oriented antidotal function of humour – allows the patient to escape the role of the patient (Scholl & Ragan, 2003), so the patient – if even for a short while – no longer identifies as a victim of the disease, but instead identifies as a “normal” healthy individual.
+The first kind – that self-oriented antidotal function of self-oriented humour – allows the patient to escape the role of the patient (Scholl & Ragan, 2003), so that person – if even for a short while – no longer identifies as a victim of a disease, but instead identifies as a “normal” healthy individual.
 It functions as a coping mechanism, associated with reducing stress, tension, and instilling relief to an overwhelming situation.
 (See also: “To Just Be a Person, and Not a Patient Anymore”)

 But when humour disturbs the relationship between the patient and their companions, the patient can suffer a psychological and social health decline.